Nikoms/phpunit-fail-lover/README.md

 </phpunit>
 ```

+Don't forget to run `phpunit -d fail-lover=replay` to use it.

 ### File name helper

-Sometimes, you may want to generate an alternative file name for each of your test.
-These are 3 patterns that you can use (only with the *FailLoverListener* for the moment):
+Sometimes, you may want to generate an alternative/dynamic file name.
+These are 3 patterns that you can use (only with the basic *FailLoverListener* for the moment):

 #### datetime